ktsn/vuex-smart-module/README.md

 )
 ```

-Note that the 3rd argument of `registerModule` which is namespace string must match with the actual namespace that the store resolves.
-If you pass wrong namespace to it, component mappers and context api would not work correctly.
+Note that the 3rd argument of `registerModule`, which is the namespace string, must match with the actual namespace that the store resolves.
+If you pass the wrong namespace to it, component mappers and context api would not work correctly.

 ### Component Mapper

-You can generate `mapXXX` helpers, which are the same interface as Vuex ones, for each associated module by using `createMapper` function.
+You can generate `mapXXX` helpers, which are the same interface as Vuex ones, for each associated module by using the `createMapper` function.
 The mapped computed properties and methods are strictly typed.
-So you will not have some typo or pass wrong payload for them.
+So you will not have some typo or pass wrong payloads to them.

 ```ts
 // @/store/modules/foo